Collecting GPS data

 Configuring offline mapping options

 SurveyCTO Collect has configuration options for offline mapping – but they're hidden by default.
-To un-hide them, go to the Collect main menu, press the device's option button, and select Admin Settings; from there, scroll down to the "User Can Access Change Settings Items" section, continue scrolling to the "Advanced mapping options" item, and place a checkmark in the box labeled "Uncheck to hide from General Settings".
+To un-hide them, go to the Collect main menu, open the three-dot menu, and select Admin Settings; from there, scroll down to the "User Can Access Change Settings Items" section, continue scrolling to the "Advanced mapping options" item, and place a checkmark in the box labeled "Uncheck to hide from General Settings".
 Then if you go back to the main Collect menu, click the menu button, and choose General Settings, you will be able to scroll down to find the "Advanced mapping options" section.
 That's where you configure the device's offline mapping options, including:

 Using offline map layers

 Once you've loaded your .mbtiles files into one or more subdirectories off of the

 /Android/data/com.surveycto.collect.android/files/config/layers directory, users in a map view for a geoshape, geotrace, or geopoint field will be able to click the "stack of square sheets" button to select the appropriate map layer.

 Tips for offline maps